 Bogen Communications Nyquist delivers simplified configuration and control for bell/event schedules.
 A web-based user interface enables bell schedules to be controlled across the entire district from a single user interface.
 Routines, dynamic, scripted automated action sequences within Nyquist, can support crisis plans for emergencies, such as school lockdowns, severe weather events, or emergency evacuations.

-“The school appreciates that with their permission, we can remotely access their systems for diagnostics and programming,” said Matthew Ranft, director of sales and marketing at Fairchild Communications.
+“The school appreciates that with their permission, we can remotely access their systems for diagnostics and programming,” said Matthew Ranft, director of sales and marketing at FCS.
 “One of the main features the school principals and administrators were excited about was the simple way to adjust the bell schedule based on school schedule, to choose different bell schedules or even have them preprogramed.

 “We had not originally planned to provide inputs into some of the sound systems in the existing large group areas, like the gymnasium.
 With the flexibility of Bogen Communications, we could provide additional inputs to allow emergency calls or tones to be heard even during loud events, adding yet another level of safety for our students and faculty.
 Bogen Communications provided enhancements to our technology, with minimal disruption to the schools, and the ability to use most of their existing infrastructure.”